Primary Care Networks

 What are PCNs?

-Primary Care Networks (PCNs) are a key part of the NHS Long Term Plan, with general practices being a part of a network, typically covering 30,000–50,000 patients.
-They are small enough to provide the personal care valued by both patients and GPs, but large enough to have impact and economies of scale through better collaboration between practices and others in the local health and social care system.
+Primary Care Networks (PCNs) are a key component of the NHS Long Term Plan, with general practices forming networks that typically cover 30,000–50,000 patients.
+These networks are small enough to provide the personal care valued by both patients and GPs, yet large enough to achieve impact and economies of scale through enhanced collaboration among practices and other local health and social care providers.

-3Sixty Care Partnership currently support 5 PCNs in the Northamptonshire area:
+The 3Sixty Care Partnership currently supports five PCNs in the Northamptonshire area:

 • Red Kite PCN